 Here are some important ways the data from a people counting system can work for your mall:

-- Perform bench-marking.
-Find out what’s working well in your best-performing mall in order boost performance of your other malls.
+- Perform bench-marking: Find out what’s working well in your best-performing mall in order to boost the performance of your other malls.

-- Set realistic rents.
-Count number of people within each store in mall.
-Optimize rent of key store tenants.
+- Set realistic rents: Count the number of people within each store in the mall.
+Optimize the rent of key store tenants.